cptemre/react-project-no-1-gaming-library/README.md

 Gaming library categorizes games by their genres, platforms, years etc. This way we can easily find the games we are searching for either by manually finding via homepage links or with the search bar on top.
 We can also save our favorite games by clicking an icon to reach them easily in the future.

 I do not upload all the images to decrease repo size therefore you would not be able to download and run it.
-You can check the live page from section 6.
+You can check the live page from [here](#6-live-page).

 <hr>